voronoys/barchartraceR2D3/README.md

 The bar chart race is an awesome visualization tool that provides the evolution of a numerical variable along the time by groups.
-It is possible to observe how several groups evolve and the competition between groups.
+It is possible to observe how several groups evolve and the competition among them.

 There are several tools available to create bar chart race.
 However, there is no standard tool to create such kind of plot in R. Therefore,